smolt/ldc-iphone-dev/README.md

 related.

 - std.internal.math.gammafunction - needs update for 64-bit reals
-- std.math - floating point off-by-one LSB error in a few cases
+- std.math - floating point off-by-one LSB error in a few cases (I think this is a don't care)

 All the failures are marked in the druntime and phobos source with versions that begin with "WIP" to workaround the failure so rest of